Peterborough Chronicle: First continuation (1122–1131)

 Although the second continuation holds the most importance, the first continuation has unique records of events in the Peterborough area and provides an insight into ordinary people's lives.
 The first continuation records the Conquest, the incursion of Sweyn of Denmark, and rumours of other turbulence about the throne.
 However, it has no evidence at all for Saxon opposition and rebellion against William and his sons.
 An arguably eyewitness account describes the burning of Peterborough Abbey itself, due to the drunkenness of the monks.
 It also covers ecclesiastical scandals, such as the Abbot of Glastonbury bringing in mercenaries to control his religious house.
 Further, there is a significant change in language from the previous late Old English that begins with the entry for the years 1122–1131, with mixtures of Old English and Middle English vocabulary (and increasing Gallic formations) and syntax (a simplification of the pronouns and strong verbs, as well as a decrease in the declensions of the nouns).

 Both the first and second continuation authors have sympathy for the common man.
 As Bennett suggests, Peterborough is the one source for compassion of the laity found in contemporary accounts.
 The first continuation expresses as much outrage at the hanging of forty-four thieves in 1122, some of whom were innocent, as at the burning of the monastery at Gloucester.
 The monastic author suggests that taxes were too high, putting the impoverished villagers in a dilemma of stealing or starving.
 Therefore, the nobles were guilty of a double sin.
 First, they executed the innocent and used excessive cruelty with the guilty.
 Second, it was at least as sinful for the nobles to compel theft with their avarice as for the poor to steal for bread.
 When the Norman king, Henry I of England foisted his kinsman upon Peterborough as abbot (he was already abbot of Saint-Jean d'Angély), the chronicler protests at some length at the illegality and impiety of the appointment.
 He also mentions that the Wild Hunt was seen at the same time as the appointment, as an ill omen.
 When Henry was eventually removed by death, the monk again takes the position that this was divine remedy, for Henry had tried to make Peterborough part of the Cluniac Order and had attempted to have his own nephew be the next abbot, "oc Crist it ne uuolde" ("but Christ did not will it").

 The first continuation shows a major change in grammatical gender and inflections from how they were used in Old English.
-Though there are still 3 genders, masculine, feminine, and neuter, several nouns seem to have been shuffled among the categories in a manner that can't be completely explained by a move towards natural gender or the gender of French nouns, as the inflections marking gender are re-purposed for other functions.
+Though there are still three genders - masculine, feminine, and neuter - several nouns seem to have been shuffled among the categories in a manner that cannot be completely explained by a move towards natural gender or the gender of French nouns, as the inflections marking gender are re-purposed for other functions.